kushsharma1001/JPA/README.md

    With these 3 things, spring will create and add data and we dont have to do anything else.

 Note: When data is added to tables and some String in db should map to Enum type in @Entity class. then, we need a converter at compile time.
 So create a class implementing AttributeConverter and override its uniplemented methods to solve this problem.
+The class should be annotated with @Converter(autoApply=true)